wyrmisis/dungeon23/Dungeon Levels/01 - Citadel, Ground Level.md

 > * Hear: trickling **water** from above

 >[!tldr] Room Details (B)
-> * See: a
+> * See: decayed **racks of polearms**;  dust-covered, frameless **glass panes** that depict a vine-covered darkness
 > * Hear: trickling **water** from above

-These guard posts were similar in construction and contents.
+These guard posts were similar in construction, contents, and purpose: smaller chambers where guards would stand watch, observing the northern entrance through scrying mirrors.

+While the mirrors in the collapsed chamber were destroyed when the floor above collapsed, the mirrors in the intact chamber are still intact.
+Unfortunately, their opposites are trapped beneath the offshoots of the northern entrance's Grasping Wall.
+Destroying the Wall's root bulb would free the mirrors.

 ### 7.
 ### 8.